Satyajit-350/Map-Explore/README.md

 ```
 2. Open the project in Android Studio.

-3. Add the Google Maps API KEY in Manifest file and Constant file
+3. Add the Google Maps API KEY in Manifest file and Constants.kt file
 ```XML

 api_key = "YOUR API KEY"